stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
 Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab
 ..
-Modified by I. Kavcic, A. Coughtrie and O. Brunt Met Office
+Modified by I. Kavcic, A. Coughtrie, O. Brunt and L. Turner, Met Office

 .. highlight:: fortran